Date Updated: 09/03/2025

 Prevention

-To help prevent the spread of C. difficile, hospitals and other health care facilities follow strict infection-control guidelines.
-If you have a friend or family member in a hospital or nursing home, don't be afraid to remind caregivers to follow the recommended precautions.
+To help prevent the spread of C. difficile, hospitals and other healthcare facilities follow strict infection-control guidelines.
+If you have a friend or family member in a hospital or nursing home, follow hygiene guidelines and ask questions if you see someone not following guidelines.

 Preventive measures include: